sterlingvivier/sterlingvivier/Bellabeat Case Study/README.md

 In March of 2024 I completed the Google Data Analytics course which concluded with a choice of a capstone project.
 Below is my complete analysis where I utilized Python to prepare, clean, and visualize my data.
 # Links
-* Link to the full kaggle/jupyter notebook file
+* Link to the full [kaggle/jupyter notebook](https://www.kaggle.com/code/sterlingvivier/final-bellabeat?scriptVersionId=172555504)
 * Link to a dashboard created in Tableu

 # Introduction